 In 1990, CTSU conducted an overview involving 420,000 participants from 9 prospective observational studies, which demonstrated a continuous relationship between diastolic blood pressure and both ischaemic heart disease and stroke down to at least 70 mmHg.
-This study was the first study to account for random error in blood pressure measurement, which had previously led to a systematic underestimation of the strength of any relationship between blood pressure and disease risk (known as the “regression dilution bias”).
+This was the first study to account for random error in blood pressure measurement, which had previously led to a systematic underestimation of the strength of any relationship between blood pressure and disease risk (known as the 'regression dilution bias').

 CTSU is currently involved in work to understand the importance of blood pressure in different populations around the world.
-In collaboration with local principal investigators, CTSU is conducting prospective cohort studies in China, Mexico, Russia, Cuba and India (Chennai and Trivandrum) (total: 1.7 million participants).
-CTSU is also working on UKBiobank to understand both the effects and determinants (including genetic) of blood pressure in the UK.
+In collaboration with local principal investigators, we are conducting prospective cohort studies in China, Mexico, Russia, Cuba and India (Chennai and Trivandrum) (total: 1.7 million participants).
+We are also working on UKBiobank to understand both the effects and determinants (including genetic) of blood pressure in the UK.

 In addition to understanding the effects of blood pressure on major diseases, these cohorts allow an assessment of the burden of hypertension in each country (including levels of diagnosis and treatment) to inform national policies on blood pressure control.